vdaas/vald/docs/tutorial/vald-multicluster-on-k8s.md

    We use [example/client/mirror/main.go](https://github.com/vdaas/vald/blob/feature/mirror-gateway-example/example/client/mirror/main.go) to run the example.

    This example will insert and index 400 vectors into the Vald cluster from the Fashion-MNIST dataset via [gRPC](https://grpc.io/).
    And then, after waiting for indexing, it will request to search the nearest vector 10 times to all Vald clusters.
 You will get the 10 nearest neighbor vectors for each search query.
-And it will request to get vectors using inserted vector id.
+   And it will request to get vectors using inserted vector ID.

    Run example codes by executing the below command.